 The place command is a key training method.
-It teaches your dog to go to a specific spot and stay there, even when things change around them and is encouraged using reward-based training techniques.
+It teaches your dog to go to a specific spot and stay there, even when things change around them.

 What is the Place Command?

 The place command is a way to train your dog positively.
 It tells them to: